hacs/documentation/source/docs/faq/data_sources.md

 ### Startup

-During startup, HACS will reach out to [HACS Data](#hacs-data) for all the categories you have enabled, it will also get newly removed repositories.
+During startup, HACS will reach out to [HACS Data](#hacs-data) for all the repository types you have enabled, it will also get newly removed repositories.

 If you have any custom repositories added to HACS, these will use the [GitHub REST API](https:/.github.com/en/rest) during startup.